KristaJoy/Web-Design-Challenge/README.md

 # Web-Design-Challenge

-Using HTML and CSS to create a dashboard showing off the analysis I've done.
+Open the index.html file to view the dashboard layout I created to view the data analysis of weather data.